The webshop is only a part of e-commerce

 Customer feedback is probably the most valuable data that you can get.
 Generate and handle this well; act, react and adapt!

 A simple example.
 Suppose you have an online shop and you also sell online via marketplaces like Bol, Amazon and Marktplaats.
-You have Exact Online spins that you use for article and inventory management and of course the financial fulfillment.
+You have Exact Online that you use for article and inventory management and of course the financial fulfillment.
 This is linked to your e-commerce CMS.
 Is it still necessary to run a PIM for the enrichment of your product data or can you handle this in your CMS?
 What you don't have to do is use and set up systems because everyone does it or because you've heard about it.
 Get advice and choose the most suitable solution for your organisation!

 The last question in the process: which CMS fits best?

 Of course, you don't have to figure this all out for yourself.
 Make use of digital agencies that can think along with you to set up everything.
-Consultants who are not hindered by any knowledge of technology will have to be excluded.
+Consultants who are not restricted by any knowledge of technology will have to be excluded.
 Enlist a professional party that provides professional and honest advice on the various systems.
 After all, a Maserati as a shopping trolley remains just a shopping trolley.

 Do you let go of the entire customer journey as soon as the order has been received and paid for?
 All systems and services around your online sales, from purchasing to delivery, complete the e-commerce landscape.